Feds seek to keep guns seized after West Texas mass shooting

 The search of Braziel’s home last September came days after another man drove through Odessa and Midland, neighboring cities 140 miles (225 kilometers) south of Lubbock, shooting people before being shot dead by police.

-The civil forfeiture complaint filed last week states Braziel spent years buying and selling firearms and gun parts without a license, and in 2016 sold an AM-15 rifle to an Odessa resident with the initials “S.A.”
+The civil forfeiture complaint filed last week states Braziel spent years buying, selling and building guns without a license, and in 2016 sold an AM-15 rifle to an Odessa resident with the initials “S.A.”

 The case is against the seized firearms, not Braziel, and there is no record of a criminal case against him.
 It was first reported by KLBK-TV.

-A persons who answered a phone number associated with Braziel hung when asked about the case and did not respond to a subsequent voicemail seeking comment.
+A person who answered a phone number associated with Braziel hung up when asked about the case and did not respond to a subsequent voicemail seeking comment.
 A lawyer for Braziel could not be immediately identified.

 “The criminal investigation involving Mr. Braziel is ongoing,” said Erin Dooley, a spokesperson for the U.S. Attorney’s Office of the Northern District of Texas.